 - Rainbows.
 Create a beautiful rainbow in the sky craft with paper plate and yarn or painted rocks.

 - Rain clouds.
 Make cute, smiley rain clouds with this free template.

 This post contains affiliate links.
 I may receive commissions for purchases made through links in this post at no cost to you.

-- Day and night template – find it at the end of the post
+- FREE day and night template – get it at the end of the post

 - Two paper plates

 - Craft paint: black, white and light blue